lit-alan/SD4-Enterprise-App-Development/ToDo/Lab_Ex_Four.md

         existingCustomer.setAddress(customer.getAddress());
         existingCustomer.setCity(customer.getCity());

-        // Save the updated customer back to the database customerRepository.save(existingCustomer);
+        //Save the updated customer back to the database customerRepository.save(existingCustomer);
         return true; // Indicate success
     } else {
-        // Handle the case when the customer does not exist return false; // Indicate failure (customer not found) }
+        //Handle the case when the customer does not exist return false; // Indicate failure (customer not found) }
 }